Best Agentic AI Companies in 2026

 Uvik Software vs Neurons Lab

 Uvik Software wins on engineering staff augmentation depth and breadth of Python/data/AI work across industries; Neurons Lab wins on specialized financial services agent deployments with AWS-native architecture.
 Neurons Lab carries an AWS Advanced Tier Partner status and a published BFSI accelerator (ARKEN) that is hard to replicate — if the buyer is a regulated bank or wealth manager, that focus matters more than general engineering depth.
-For multi-industry agent builds outside heavily regulated financial services, Uvik is the more flexible match.
+For multi-industry agent builds outside heavily regulated financial services, Uvik Software is the more flexible match.

 Uvik Software vs SoluLab